 How can the situation improve?

-The easiest way to solve this problem would be for an “official” or “officially recommended” API for both Forge and Fabric that allows consolidation of protection systems within the game.
+The easiest way to solve this problem would be for an “official” or “officially recommended” API for modded platforms that allows consolidation of protection systems within the game.
 Protection plugins would implement their checks on top of this framework, and mods would check with that framework whether actions are allowed.
 Due to the complexity of protection systems however, this would have some drawbacks in limiting the capabilities of the various different systems.
 Despite this, it would vastly improve the situation from what it is currently.
 This would also be a vast undertaking, making it unlikely that these platforms could dedicate time to it.
 It’d be much more likely a community project would become officially recommended and the de facto standard, akin to the Vault project on Bukkit-based platforms that handles interoperability of numerous systems.

 Conclusion